Neonatal perinatal fellows complete 13 months of inpatient clinical service during their 36 months of fellowship training.

 NICU daytime service

-Six fellows are on service concurrently in the NICU each month.
-Fellows rotate monthly on one of the six teams in the NICU during their clinical service blocks.
+Five fellows are on service in the NICU each month, each one covering one of the seven teams in the NICU.
+These teams include the team covering all NICU ECMO patients and the Labor and Delivery team.
 A clinical team typically consists of an attending neonatologist, a clinical fellow, pediatric residents and neonatal nurse practitioners.
 The SLCH NICU values a multidisciplinary approach to patient care, and neonatal pharmacists, dietitians, lactation consultants, respiratory therapists, occupational and physical therapists, speech-language pathologists, family partners, and social workers are integral members of each team.

 On service fellows take in-house calls approximately every fifth night during their service blocks, and one fellow rotates on an in-house, two-week night float rotation.
 An attending neonatologist provides in-house back-up to both on-call fellows and the medical teams.
-Off service fellows take calls either Saturday or Sunday for approximately 8-10 calls per year.
+Off-service fellows take calls either Saturday or Sunday for approximately 8-10 calls per year to allow focused attention on their scholarly work.

 First year fellows are given time off clinical service to prepare for the initial General Pediatrics Certifying Examination offered by the American Board of Pediatrics in October.
 The second and third year fellows cover during this time period which is reciprocated by the first year fellows later in their fellowship.

 The labor and delivery service at the Woman and Infant’s Pavilion at Barnes-Jewish Hospital’s Parkview Tower is a high-risk obstetrical service with approximately 4,000 deliveries per year, providing fellows considerable experience in resuscitating and stabilizing the most critically ill newborns.
 Fellows work closely with the maternal-fetal medicine specialists in providing antenatal consultation to women with high-risk pregnancies.
-Mothers are transported from outside St. Louis to Parkview Tower by the Maternal – Fetal Transport Team.
-Fellows have many opportunities to plan for delivery, consult with obstetricians and families and resuscitate neonates born at extremely preterm gestations with complex anomalies and multiple gestations.
-Fellows rotate with the Fetal Care Center, a multidisciplinary clinic providing antenatal care to mothers with fetal anomalies, and they develop expertise in antenatal counseling, resuscitation planning and coordination of multispecialty care.
+Mothers are transported from outside St. Louis to Parkview Tower by the maternal – fetal transport team.
+Fellows have many opportunities to plan for complex deliveries, consult with obstetricians and families and resuscitate neonates born at extremely preterm gestations with complex anomalies, or as part of multiple gestations.

 Cardiac intensive care unit

-The two-week cardiac intensive care unit rotation takes place in the SLCH CICU directly above the SLCH NICU.
+The two-week cardiac intensive care unit rotation takes place in the SLCH CICU.
 This rotation provides fellows an excellent opportunity to learn the physiology of pre- and post-operative care of neonates with complex congenital heart disease on a team led by cardiac intensivists and cardiothoracic surgeons.

 Fetal care rotation

-Fellows on the fetal care rotation develop expertise in fetal evaluation f and treatment for a variety of congenital anomalies.
+Fellows rotate with in Fetal Care Center, a multidisciplinary clinic providing antenatal care to mothers with fetal anomalies, and they develop expertise in antenatal counseling, resuscitation planning and coordination of multispecialty care.
+Fellows on the fetal care rotation develop expertise in fetal evaluation of and treatment for a variety of congenital anomalies.
 The two-week rotation allows fellows to participate in a multidisciplinary approach to counseling and care for families referred to the Fetal Care Center.
-During this two-week rotation, neonatal and perinatal medicine fellows participate in OB ultrasound clinic, Fetal Heart Center echocardiography, antenatal counseling, bimonthly conferences and any fetal procedures that may occur during the rotation.
+During this two-week rotation, neonatal-perinatal medicine fellows participate in OB ultrasound clinic, Fetal Heart Center echocardiography, antenatal counseling, bimonthly conferences and any fetal procedures that may occur during the rotation.

 NICU follow-up clinic

 The NICU follow-up clinic meets once every week and allows fellows to provide ongoing care of infants after discharge from the NICU.
-The clinic provides an opportunity to evaluate NICU graduates for neurodevelopmental progress and impairment, provide appropriate intervention, and counsel families about ongoing and new medical problems.
-Fellows attend clinic during their first year when they are not on clinical service, and they can continue seeing patients in their second and third years as well.
-We offer three specialty follow-up clinics in which second and third year fellows can participate: neonatal abstinence syndrome, congenital heart disease, and congenital diaphragmatic hernia.
+The clinic provides an opportunity to evaluate NICU graduates for growth, neurodevelopmental progress and impairment, provide appropriate intervention and counsel families about ongoing and new medical problems.
+Fellows attend clinic 1-2 times per month when they are not on clinical service.
+We offer three specialty follow-up clinics in which second and third year fellows can participate: neonatal opiod withdrawl syndrome, congenital heart disease and congenital diaphragmatic hernia.

 Fellows in their third year have the opportunity to utilize their accumulated clinical knowledge, teaching and leadership skills in the pre-attending rotation, where they spend two weeks in the NICU serving in an attending role.
 The fellow leads rounds, coordinates the team, makes decisions and documents in the medical record with NICU faculty clinical supervision.